croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Breaks down projects into smaller iterative steps that each deliver value"
       - level: 5
         criteria:
-          - "Solves the 'hard problem' in a project e.g. Mastercard crypto and sees it through to resolution"
+          - "Solves the 'hard problem' in a project and sees it through to resolution"
           - "Solves larger ambiguous problems"
           - "Leads incident resolutions"
           - "Makes judgements about when to diverge from the immediate goal to achieve something else"